apache/singa/README.md

     $ ./configure --enable-cuda --with-cuda=/CUDA/PATH --enable-cudnn --with-cudnn=/CUDNN/PATH

 --with-cuda and --with-cudnn are optional as by default the script will search system paths.
+We have tested with CUDA V7.0 and V7.5, CUDNN V3 and V4.
 Please kindly set proper environment parameters (LD_LIBRARY_PATH, LIBRARY_PATH, etc.) when you run the code.

 To compile with HDFS support, you should run: